Why Join the AAUP

 The American Association of University Professors (AAUP) is a nonprofit membership association of faculty and other academic professionals.
 Founded in 1915, the AAUP has helped to shape American higher education by developing the standards and procedures that maintain quality in education and academic freedom in this country’s universities and colleges.

-For over 100 years, the American Association of University Professors has been a central organizing force in American higher education.
-The AAUP works to
+For over 100 years, the American Association of University Professors has worked to:

 • We monitor changes to university policies regarding academic freedom, tenure and promotion, and due process.